AmandeepSingh03/SPA-with-user-authentication/README.md

 Install all the dependencies required.

 go to the website of Auth0
-create your account and then add the client id and your domain
+create your account and then add the client id and your domain in auth_config.json

 go to application in Auth0 site add "http://localhost:3000" in allowed call back URLs